Must Farm: 2015/2016 excavation

 In September 2015, the University of Cambridge's Cambridge Archaeological Unit began a dig, eventually covering 1100 sqm, the details of which were publicly disclosed in January 2016.

+Topsoil was removed to expose the prehistoric land that was built upon.
+The site was excavated using GPS in order to create contour and survey maps once the dig concluded.
+All artefacts found were mapped with GPS and recorded using a written record.

+Artefacts recovered from the site range from the Early Neolithic to the Early Bronze Age.
+The relation between the age of artefacts and their relative depth within the site provide information about the environment at the time of the artefacts' burial.

 Historic England funded a £1.1 million project to excavate the site to gain as much knowledge of Bronze Age life in Britain as possible.
 Archaeologists found two roundhouses, from about 1000–800 BC, and concluded that they were damaged by fire and that the platform on which they sat then slid into the river, where the fire was extinguished and the buildings and objects within them were preserved in the silt.
 About half of the settlement is thought to have been lost to modern-day quarrying.

-Objects recovered include pots still containing food, textiles woven from lime tree bark and other plant fibres, sections of wattle walls, and glass beads.
+Over 400 artefacts were removed during the surface-stripping procedure including 179 pieces of worked flint, 34 shards of pottery, 149 pieces of animal bone, and 41 fragments of burnt flint.
+The finds were concentrated on what would have been higher ground during the occupation of the site, indicating the small difference between wet and dry ground that existed.

 In 2016 a large wooden wheel of about 1 m in diameter was uncovered at the site.
 The specimen, dating from 1,100 to 800 years BC, represents the most complete and earliest of its type found in Britain.
 The wheel's hub is also present.
 A horse's spine found nearby suggests the wheel may have been part of a horse-drawn cart.
 The find "expands our understanding of late Bronze Age technology", said Duncan Wilson, chief executive of Historic England, which was co-funding the project.
 As of August 2016, the archaeology had been removed and the site reburied to be left sealed.

-In 2019 researchers at Cambridge and Bristol universities revealed the results of a study of human and dog coprolites found at the site.
-They discovered the presence of fish tapeworms, echinostoma worms, capillaria worms and giant kidney worms.
-The research shows the earliest evidence of human infection by these parasites in Britain.

 The dig was the subject of a BBC Television documentary, Britain's Pompeii: A Village Lost in Time, first broadcast on BBC Four on 2 August 2016.
 The excavation became known for its extensive digital outreach.